BlogCustomer Satisfaction

 1. Act on your customer feedback

 You can use different methods to capture feedback from your customers.
 For example, you can run feedback surveys in Survicate using more than 100 survey templates.
+When urgent or sensitive feedback requires extra attention, you can use an AI meeting note taker that will record the discussion in real-time, helping the client feel heard.
 But walking the walk is what matters.
 Make it a point to act on the customer feedback you get and actually implement the feedback your customers provide you with.

 1. Use an omnichannel customer service approach